 |---|

-Capabilities are returned in the customer object.
-The response includes all capabilities, both requested and unrequested:
+Capabilities are returned on the customer object.
+The response includes every capability, both requested and unrequested:

 GET /v2/customers/{customerId}